msimonborg/odd_job/README.md

 ```

 Next we'll see how you can [add job pools to your own application's supervision tree](#supervising-job-pools).
-If you don't want OddJob to supervise any pools for you (including the default `:job` pool) then pass `false`
+If you don't want OddJob to supervise any pools for you (including the default `OddJob.Job` pool) then pass `false`
 to the `:default_pool` config key:

 ```elixir